top of page

 What Is a Non-Bank Lender?

-A non-bank lender differs from traditional banks, credit unions, or building societies because they only deal with loans.
+A non-bank lender differs from traditional banks, credit unions, or building societies because it only deals with loans.
 Unlike banks, non-bank lenders do not hold customer deposits.
 They rely on wholesale funding markets exclusively, which gives them distinct advantages and challenges in the lending industry.

 How Non-Bank Lenders Work